shapediver/TypeScriptSdkExample-glTF-Converter/README.md

 This converts the input file `glTF-Converter.3dm` to the output binary glTF `glTF-Converter.glb`.

+You can view the resulting glTF file by dragging & dropping it onto the [glTF monster](https://viewer.shapediver.com/v3/latest/gltf/index.html).

 ## Reuse the code

 If you want to plug this to your own codebase, copy the functionality from [src/convert.ts](src/convert.ts).